alexa/alexa-skills-kit-sdk-for-java/README.md

+# **This version of the Alexa Skills Kit SDK is no longer supported.
+Please use the v2 release found [here](https://github.com/alexa/alexa-skills-kit-sdk-for-java)**

-# Java Alexa Skills Kit SDK
+# Java Alexa Skills Kit SDK v1 (DEPRECATED)

 ## Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).